Woodshop (workspace)

-Woodshops are a woodworking workshop space dedicated to the processing, shaping, and assembly of wood into finished products or components.
+Woodshops is a woodworking workshop space dedicated to the processing, shaping, and assembly of wood into finished products or components.
 Woodshops can be found in schools, makerspaces, fab labs, flex spaces, homes, garages, community centers, and professional manufacturing environments.
 They typically include a combination of hand tools, power tools, and stationary machinery for cutting, shaping, joining, and finishing wood.

 Educational use

 In schools, woodshop classes are part of industrial arts, technology education, or career and technical education programs, where students learn tool and material use, measurements, project planning, and craftsmanship.
 In fab labs and makerspaces woodshops often serve as a skill sharing environment for hobbyists and entrepreneurs.

 Safety

 Woodshops pose hazards including sharp blades, airborne dust, and noise exposure.
 Proper training, use of personal protective equipment (PPE), and adherence to safety protocols are critical in personal, educational, and professional woodshop settings.